Jeff Malott: Professional

+Winnipeg Jets (2020–2024)

 On April 8, 2020, Malott signed a professional contract with the Manitoba Moose, the American Hockey League (AHL) affiliate of the Winnipeg Jets of the National Hockey League (NHL).
 He was the first Cornell player from his graduating class to sign a professional ice hockey contract.
 He was unable to play for the Moose at the end of their 2019–20 season due to the COVID-19 pandemic, and he instead began his professional ice hockey career with the Florida Everblades of the ECHL in January 2021 to prepare for the AHL.
 In his first year with the Moose, Malott scored 14 goals, the most on the team and the second-highest of any AHL rookie that season.
 He had 20 points and 35 penalty minutes in 34 games.